isabella232/foundation.graphql.org/content/join.md

 The GraphQL Foundation is a member-supported, non-profit organization whose mission is to support the long-term health and viability of the [GraphQL ecosystem](https://graphql.org).
 The GraphQL Foundation is hosted by [The Linux Foundation](https://linuxfoundation.org), the 501(c)6 non-profit home of Linux and many other open source collaborative projects.

-The GraphQL Foundation is entirely supported by [end-users, vendors, and consultants](/members) who recognize the importance of ensuring the long-term viability of neutral, collaborative development.
+The GraphQL Foundation is entirely supported by [end-users, vendors, service providers, and consultants](/members) who recognize the importance of ensuring the long-term viability of neutral, collaborative development.
 The GraphQL Foundation is funded through participation fees, which are allocated by the governing board in ways that benefit the development community.

 ### Benefits of membership